per-simmons/n8n-workflows/Link Capture System/README.md

 ## How It Works

-1. A message is received by the Telegram bot
+1. Send a message to your Telegram bot
-2. The system extracts URLs, hashtags, and notes
+2. The workflow grabs any URLs, hashtags, or notes from your message
-3. If a URL is present, it's scraped using exaAI
+3. If there's a URL, it scrapes the content (using exaAI)
-4. The content (from URL or notes) is analyzed by AI
+4. AI analyzes everything and extracts the good stuff
-5. Results are saved to Airtable
+5. Everything gets saved to Airtable
-6. A summary is sent back to the user
+6. You get a nice summary back in Telegram

 ## Workflow Diagram